 Bob Boken’s card 74 doesn’t mention his age but does note that he “was secured by the White Sox from Washington during the present season,” a transaction that occurred on May 12.
 We can therefore conclude that his card and its sheet were finalized (unsurprisingly) sometime after that date.

 Next up is Pinky Higgins, who Goudey notes as 24 years old.
-According to Baseball-Reference, Higgins was born on May 27, 1909, which meant he was his Goudey age through May 26, 1934.
+According to Baseball-Reference and the Who’s Who guide, Higgins was born on May 27, 1909, which meant he was his Goudey age through May 26, 1934.
 Again we have the conundrum that the card (and sheet) were either finalized quite early, or the Goudey age was simply incorrect at the time the card was finalized.

 The very next card in the set is Eddie Durham, who Goudey notes as 25 years old.
-According to Baseball-Reference, Durham was born on August 17, 1907, meaning we have yet another birthdate wholly incompatible with the Goudey age.
-There is however another clue on the card back.
+According to Baseball-Reference, Durham was born on August 17, 1907, meaning we potentially have yet another birthdate wholly incompatible with the Goudey age.
+However, the Who’s Who guide indicates 1908 as Durham’s birth year, making him his card age from August 17, 1933, through August 16, 1934.

+Furthermore, the card back offers a second clue as to timing.
 The end of the first paragraph notes that Eddie began the season rehabbing a “lame arm” at home in South Carolina but was “expected to be back with the White Sox before the close of the season.”
 (Spoiler alert: He didn’t make it back.)
-Pursuing this lead further, here are some notable dates relevant to Durham’s pitching status–
+Pursuing this lead further, here are some notable dates relevant to Durham’s pitching status:

 - May 26 (Chicago Tribune and numerous other outlets) – Durham petitions Commissioner Landis to be placed on the voluntary retired list.